 Jack feels a kinship with Douanier Rousseau.
 “You are both primitives,” I say, fumbling.
 “No,” Jack says with authority: “We are both surrealists.”

 I think (afterthought) that in Jack’s work, as in Rousseau’s, the charm of the primitive is combined with the elegance of the classic.

 Some people liken Jack to Picabia, but Jack doesn’t see that.
 Some liken him to Klimt.
 He doesn’t see that exactly, but in another way he does.
 “He was self-taught like me,” Jack says.

 “What do you mean amateur!”
 Tillie Olsen says in her studio at MacDowell where we have gone for Christmas.

 “He didn’t really know what he was doing,” Jack says.
 “He was a physician, I think.
 He just kept on painting until he got it right.”

 “Ah,” says Tillie, delighted.
 “What Florence Howe calls the working class fear of being found out.
-You never think you really know if you learned it by yourself, if you’re first generation.
+You never think you really know if you learned it by yourself if you’re the first generation.
 You always feel you are covering up.”